lifull-dev/bucky-core/example/hands-on/README.md

 ```bash
 bucky new hands-on
 ```
-You will get a new directory which name is "hands-on" in current directory.
+You will get a new directory which name is "hands-on" in the current directory.

-## 2. Create a new service in project
+## 2. Create a new service in the project
 * Service means the application name that you are going to test
 * You are able to create multiple services in one project
 * Use snake case for naming